Light affects energy production in all cells of the body, especially the skin.

 What type of light is optimal?

-- Every light therapy device for acne treatment on the market has to contain blue light, which is safe and highly effective.
+- Every light therapy device for acne treatment on the market should contain red light, which is safe and highly effective.

-- Unlike many on the market though, a superior device must also contain red light – which helps in killing the bacteria, whilst also protecting and energising the skin cells.
-Red light gently reduces the inflammation associated with acne too, leading to faster healing and less chance of scars.
+- A superior device must contain red light of high strength – which helps in killing the bacteria, whilst also protecting and energising the skin cells.
+Higher strengths of red light will also more quickly reduce the inflammation associated with acne, leading to faster healing and less chance of scars.

 - Porphyrin in acne bacteria is most sensitive to wavelengths in the 400-430nm range, however blue light like this does not penetrate deeply into the skin.
 Deeper bacteria in pores or behind blackheads will be largely untouched by light from some devices.
-Orange and green light are essential in a fully optimised light device because they still activate porphyrin (albeit to a lesser degree than blue) whilst also being able to penetrate deeper into the skin.
+Near infrared light is something to consider for deeper acne because the near infrared wavelengths of light still activate porphyrin (albeit to a lesser degree than blue/red) whilst also being able to penetrate deeper into the skin.